shpatrickguo/kaggle/README.md

 # kaggleplayground
-The Kaggle Playground series is a collection of interactive machine learning tutorials in which participants are invited to build models on a provided data set.
-This repository contains my approach to each exercise.
+The Kaggle Playground series is a collection of interactive machine learning tutorials in which participants are invited to build models on a provided dataset.

 ## [Playground S3E5](https://www.kaggle.com/competitions/playground-series-s3e5)